Reading Corporation Tramways

 A motorman on the platform of Tramcar No 8 at the Oxford Rd terminus on 30th September 1937.
 Photo by W A Camwell, courtesy of the National Tramway Museum.

 Reading Borough cap badge — nickel.
 There is no evidence whatsoever that Reading Corporation Tramways ever used this material, though that does not mean that they did not.
-Given that it is not marked as 'tramway', it could equally well have been used by another department within Reading Borough.
+Given that it is not marked as 'tramway', it could equally well have been used by another department within the municipality, for example, Reading Borough Police.
 Author's Collection.

 Senior staff